 - heel pads and arch supports in your shoes (orthotics)

 - an icepack applied to your foot for 10 to 20 minutes up to 4 times daily

 If these measures don't work, your doctor may give you steroid injections in your heel.
-Wearing orthotics, having physiotherapy or wearing a splint at night can also help.
-Very occasionally, people have surgery to try to fix it.
+Very occasionally, people have surgery designed to treat plantar fasciitis.

 Learn more here about the development and quality assurance of healthdirect content.